Ironmanmm/learngit/readme.txt

-Git is a destribute version control system.
+Git is a distribute version control system.
 Git is free software.